khalti/whmcs-khaltigateway-plugin/README.md

 ![Configuring Khalti Payment Gateway](modules/gateways/khaltigateway/assets/configure_epay.png)

 PS: Please make sure that the currency "NPR" is selected for the option "Convert to For Processing"
+PS: Please make sure that Refund Works only in Live mode.